-The Financial Statements of Banca Sistema S.p.A. as at 31 December 2014 were drawn up in accordance with international accounting standards - called IAS/IFRS issued by the International Accounting Standards Board (IASB) and interpretations of the International Financial Reporting Interpretations Committee (IFRIC) and approved by the European Commission, as established by EU Regulation no. 1606 of 19 July 2002, adopted in Italy by art.
-1 of Legislative Decree of 28 February 2005 no. 38 and considering the Circular by the Bank of Italy no. 262 of 22 December 2005, regarding the forms and rules for drafting the Banks' Financial Statements, as amended by the second update of 21 January 2014.
+The consolidated financial statements of the Banca Sistema S.p.A.
+Group as at 31 December 2014 were drawn up in accordance with international accounting standards - called IAS/IFRS - issued by the International Accounting Standards Board (IASB) and interpretations of the International Financial Reporting Interpretations Committee (IFRIC) and approved by the European Commission, as established by EU Regulation no. 1606 of 19 July 2002, adopted in Italy by art.
+1 of Legislative Decree no. 38 of 28 February 2005 and considering circular by the Bank of Italy no. 262 of 22 December 2005, regarding the forms and rules for drafting the Banks' Financial Statements, as amended by the second update of 21 January 2014.